saraswat10/Python-Libraries/README.md

 ## NOTE
-Study the libraries in the specified sequence, as each library builds upon the previous one.
+Study the libraries in the specified sequence, as each library is related to the previous one.
 This approach ensures a deeper understanding and makes the learning process more effective.